ibm-messaging/kafka-java-vertx-starter/ui/src/Elements/README.md

     - `*.stories.js` contains the Storybook entries for this component
     - `*.view.js` is the component rendering logic itself
     - `*.scss` is the styling for this component
+    - `*.i18n.json` are the translations for this component

 All of these files should follow the style guide for this codebase, which can be found [here](../../docs/CodeStyle.md).